BinaryMoon/BenGillbanks/_social/linkedin.md

 title: LinkedIn
 website: https://www.linkedin.com/in/binarymoon/
 icon: linkedin
-order: 100
+order: 90
 ---
-I have an account but don't use it.
-It's best to contact me with Twitter 😃
+I have an account but don't use it much.
+It's best to contact me on Mastodon 😃 (or Twitter if you must).